Complete guide to calculator tools

 A calculator is the canonical example of a tool that gains nothing from a server.
 The arithmetic involves a handful of multiplications and divisions.
 Running them locally is instantaneous; routing them through a network would only add latency.

 A few personal numbers do flow through these tools: a bill amount, an age, a salary on the linked finance calculators.
 Keeping that arithmetic in the browser means no extra copies sit on a remote log somewhere.
-Calculator inputs are not secrets but they are private, and there is no reason to share them.
+Calculator inputs are not secrets, but there is no reason to share them with a remote service either.

 Larger tools that handle complete forms (mortgage applications, tax filings, payroll runs) do warrant a server because they need to persist values across sessions.
 For one-off arithmetic the browser is the right place to do it.